oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/files/oci-security-health-check-standard/README.md

 - *cis_html_summary_report.html* &ndash; The report in HTML that displays the all recommendations and their compliance status, respectively.
 - *Consolidated_Report.xslx* &ndash; An XSLX workbook with a summary and sheets for the non-compliant recommendations.

+### Known Issues

+#### Wrong urllib3 version

+There is a known dependency between Python urllib3 version 2 and the OS installed version of OpenSSL.
+The script tries to handle this automatically using a working version of urllib3.
+If the handling does not work let us know.

 ## Credits

 The *OCI Security Health Check - Standard Edition* streamlines the usage of the bundled [Compliance Checking Script](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart/blob/main/compliance-script.md) provided by the [CIS OCI Landing Zone Quick Start Template](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart).